gangof1/techtest/docs/api_order_viewing_page.md

 - Method: GET
 - URL: [Base URL] /api/orders
 - Description: Retrieves a list of orders - ordered by date desc - with pagination and filtering options
-- Response: JSON object of paginated orders with total count and links for next/prev pages
+- Response (on success): JSON object of paginated orders with total count and links for next/prev pages
+- Status code (on success): 200
 - Response (on failure): JSON reporting error code and message

 ## Query Parameters